 Rooftop gardens may not make the most sense since plants need earth to grow; however, it’s fairly simple to accommodate the undergrowth.
 One example of a roof garden is the green roof on City Hall in Austin.
 Using special waterproofing and drainage layers, a 5-foot deep trench nourishes several live oak trees.
 The 12,000-square-foot roof sits atop an underground parking garage and offers a home to a native plant palate including agave, yucca, and prickly pear plants along with yaupon hollies, bluebonnets, black-eyed Susans and prairie coneflowers.

-Rooftop gardens can be beautiful and may offer many environmental benefits, however there are downsides as well.
+Rooftop gardens are beautiful and may offer many environmental benefits, however there are downsides as well.
 First, they require watering as any garden would.
-The difference between a rooftop garden and a natural garden on land though, is the rooftop garden won’t have the usual moisture from deep in the ground.
+The difference between a rooftop garden and a natural garden on land, is the rooftop garden won’t have the usual moisture from deep in the ground.
 A caregiver of the garden will have to provide the water, especially if you live in Texas where a lack of rain has been common for quite some time now.
 Second, the cost for upkeep may be too much for the average homeowner.
-In high heat and low rain areas, like much of Texas, the cost of water maintenance will be quite high.
-The last negative I will talk about is the journey to the roof.
+In high heat and low rain areas, like much of Texas, the cost of water maintenance could be quite high.
+Another minimal downside we would like to address is the journey to the roof.
 Oftentimes roof gardens will only be accessible by a thin ladder.
 Those afraid of heights will likely not want to climb a ladder just to get to the roof.
 In cases such as these, installing a staircase or hiring a maintenance crew will be the best solutions if you still desire a rooftop garden.

 Saunders, Joshunda.
 “Green Roof Movement Grows Slowly in Austin.”
 Statesman.com.
 Austin America Statesman, 7 Oct.
 2011.
 Web.
 19 Oct.
 2011. http://www.statesman.com/life/gardening/green-roof-movement-grows-slowly-in-austin-1901909.html.

-Contact Lone-Star Roof Systems, LLC. at one of our 3 offices today!
+Contact Lone-Star Roof Systems, LP. or visit our office today!

 1511 South Texas Avenue, #172